-Panopto is feature-rich, but it is not very simple.
+Panopto is feature-rich, but it is not very simple to use.
 The platform is aimed at large organizations, and it shows in its complexity.
 One review notes that it’s “not for the technically challenged.”

 Panopto includes password protection, encrypted delivery, and a number of other security features.

-However, there are a few drawbacks to the Vimeo platform.
+There are a few notable drawbacks to the Vimeo platform.
 For example, this video hosting for online courses platform offers limited security options.
-In addition, Vimeo restricts API to custom users.
-Some reviews state that the platform doesn’t feel ready for business use.
+In addition, Vimeo restricts API to custom package users.
+Some reviews state that the platform doesn’t feel ready for professional use.

 In terms of pricing, many professional-grade features are only available with a custom-priced Vimeo OTT solution.
-For example, these higher-cost features include subscription monetization, API access, large-scale live streaming, premium support, and high-volume storage.
+These higher-cost features include subscription monetization, API access, large-scale live streaming, premium support, and high-volume storage.

 The platform is simple and easy-to-use.

-Overall, Vimeo support isn’t great.
+Overall, Vimeo’s support isn’t great.
 The platform’s very large user-base makes it hard to offer real-time customer support.
 Vimeo only offers real-time support to premium users during Eastern Time business hours.